-Immerse Yourself in a World of Handmade Paper and the Art of Gift Wrapping in One of the Most Scenic Locations in Japan
+Immerse Yourself in a World of Handmade Paper, the Art of Gift Wrapping and the Traditional Crafts in One of the Most Scenic Locations in Japan

 Where we meet: Matsuyama, Ehime, Japan